clartaq/fwm-example/README.md

 You can run the resulting jar from the project directory by entering:

-    java -jar target/fwm-example-0.1.0-SNAPSHOT-standalone.jar
+    java -jar target/fwm-example.jar

-Then open a browser to `localhost:3000` to interact with the running application.
+Launching the uberjar will also open a tab in your default browser.

-(The `prod.clj` script includes a tip on how to change the name of the standalone uberjar to something less tedious to type.)
+(The `prod.clj` script, which builds the uberjar, has a setting to generate an uberjar with a name that is easier to type.
+The setting is marked in the source if you want to change it back to the more traditional `fwm-example-0.1.0-SNAPSHOT-standalone.jar`.)

 ## Testing